 Here’s a list of some of the words offenders that off-gas or leave toxic chemicals in their wake.
 Yes that light headedness from the glue or markers you got in middle school was real and it turns out, not good for you!:

-Paints, Stains, and Varnishes:
+Paints, stains, and varnishes

 Oil-based paints